Managing in Argentina

 Argentina's climate varies greatly depending on the region.
 The most populated areas – Buenos Aires, Córdoba, Rosario, and Mendoza – are generally temperate, while the north of the country is tropical and the south is sub-polar.
 Earthquakes pose a risk in some areas, and the last volcanic eruption occurred in 2000.

-You'll find the nation alive with artistic passion and pride, which is no surprise, considering that Argentines invented the tango.
+You'll find the nation alive with pride and artistic passion, which is no surprise, considering that Argentines invented the tango.
 The government continues to provide generous grants to the arts, even during economic downturns, so take time to enjoy the country's rich offerings.

-Spanish is Argentina's official language, but people in most major cities speak English as well.
+Spanish is Argentina's official language, but people in most major cities speak English, too.
 You'll make a good impression with your new team by learning key Spanish words and phrases before you arrive.

 Employment laws in Argentina are similar to those in other industrialized nations.
 Workers aren't permitted to work more than eight hours per day, or 48 hours per week, and most people are required to have a contract with their organization that stipulates the terms of their employment.